 - Be enthusiastic.
 Another way to show customers that they’re in good hands is to be really, truly, palpably enthusiastic about your products.
 Customers like to believe that businesses believe in the virtues of their offerings on a level transcending profit.

 - Be helpful without being annoying.
 The overzealous floor clerk might think he’s helping by following you from aisle to aisle, but in truth, he is actually getting in the way.
 The challenge is to assist customers without stepping on their toes.
+Also, make sure you have the right customer support tools.
+Check out this comparison for more details

 - Even online retailers need phone support.
 A mistake of online retailers is to assume “since we’re online, we don’t need a support number.”
 Web retailers typically direct all questions to a form that most people assume will never get answered by anyone.